cloudmesh-ansible/ansible-cloudmesh-face/README.rst

  Prerequiste :
  =============

-* [OPerating Systems]: Linux or OSX
+* Operating Systems: Linux or OSX

-* [Docker]:
+* Docker:
-     * Follow [Docker Mac OSX Installation Guide)[https://docs.docker.com/engine/installation/mac/] to start a docker machine and connect your shell to it prior to building the container.
+     * Follow (Docker Mac OSX Installation Guide)(https://docs.docker.com/engine/installation/mac/) to start a docker machine and connect your shell to it prior to building the container.

 Draft Goals
 ===========